Statewide Curfew Possible As COVID Cases Spike; LA County To Consider Plan

 Officials are currently reviewing studies conducted by authorities in France, Germany and Saudi Arabia, Newsom said.

-Los Angeles County is expected to consider a similar plan at the Board of Supervisors meeting Tuesday after announcing two straight days of coronavirus case numbers exceeding 3,000.
+Los Angeles County is expected to consider a similar plan at the Board of Supervisors meeting Tuesday after announcing two straight days of coronavirus case numbers exceeding 3,000 over the weekend.

 “The suggestion is that we ask our businesses, our restaurants, to close maybe by 10 p.m. so that they don’t essentially become bars where people are just sitting around drinking, laughing and talking without their masks on,” Supervisor Janice Hahn told KNX Newsradio Monday.
 “So it’s not a general public curfew for everybody.”